TABLE TOP FOOTBALL/SOCCER GAME

-This well-produced and entertaining video brought back a lot of memories for me, and features many of the accessories that were available to buy for Subbuteo, plus a look at how to play the game, too.
+This well-produced and entertaining video (above) brought back a lot of memories for me, and features many of the accessories that were available to buy for Subbuteo back in the day, plus a look at how to play the game, too.

 Altjhough it is supposed to be a table-top soccer game, I played it on the floor as we didn't have a spare table.
 The game featured players that looked like they had been set in concrete, and in which you controlled the ball by flicking the base of a player with your finger.